cesanta/mongoose/README.md

 it's simplicity and flexibility has made it the top choice for embedded software engineers.

-Mongoose is built on top of LibMongoose which is used to serve Web GUI on embedded devices, implement RESTful services, RPC frameworks (e.g. JASON-RPC), handle telemetry data exchange and perform many other tasks.
+Mongoose Binary is built on top of Mongoose Library which is used to serve Web GUI on embedded devices, implement RESTful services, RPC frameworks (e.g. JASON- RPC), handle telemetry data exchange and perform many other tasks.
 You'll find it used across various industries including aerospace, manufacturing, finance, research, automotive, gaming, IT and many more.

 > "Nothing overdone.
 Nothing less.
 So unbelievably easy to use.
 Just how good
 > software should be!" - Pritin Tyagaraj, SAP